-Jumper- Plaid uniform jumper from Schoolbelles, must be no more than 2" above the knee or 1" below the knee.
+Jumper- Plaid uniform jumper from Schoolbelles or Lands End, must be no more than 2" above the knee or 1" below the knee.

 Pants - Dress navy twill.
 No patch pockets; no faded pants.
 Shorts are permitted in Aug., Sept., Oct., April, May, and June.